pamlane/streamsx.documentation/docs/beamrunner/release/1.2.0/performance.md

 The [`DoFn`](https://beam.apache.org/documentation/sdks/javadoc/2.4.0/org/apache/beam/sdk/transforms/DoFn.html)
 instances that make up an Apache Beam application process elements in arbitrary bundles created by the runners.
-Bundling elements together can increase overall throughput but may increase latency of individual elements.
+Bundling elements together can increase overall throughput but can increase latency of individual elements.

 The IBM Streams Runner for Apache Beam pipeline options `--bundleSize` and